 §30-3-14.
-Professional discipline of physicians and podiatrists; reporting of information to board pertaining to medical professional liability and professional incompetence required; penalties; grounds for license denial and discipline of physicians and podiatrists; investigations; physical and mental examinations; hearings; sanctions; summary sanctions; reporting by the board; reapplication; civil and criminal immunity; voluntary limitation of license; probable cause determinations; referral to law enforcement authorities.
+Professional discipline of physicians and podiatrists; reporting of information to board pertaining to medical professional liability and professional incompetence required; penalties; grounds for license denial and discipline of physicians and podiatrist; investigations; physical and mental examinations; hearings; sanctions; summary sanctions; reporting by the board; reapplication; civil and criminal immunity; voluntary limitation of license; probable cause determination; referral to law-enforcement authorities.

-(a) The board may independently initiate disciplinary proceedings as well as initiate disciplinary proceedings based on information received from medical peer review committees, physicians, podiatrists, hospital administrators, professional societies and others.
+(a) The board may independently initiate disciplinary proceedings as well as initiate disciplinary proceedings based on information received from medical peer review committees, physicians, podiatrists, hospital administrators, professional societies, the Board of Pharmacy, and others.

-4 The board may initiate investigations as to professional incompetence or other reasons 5 for which a licensed physician or podiatrist may be adjudged ungualified based upon criminal 6 convictions; complaints by citizens, pharmacists, physicians, podiatrists, peer review committees, 7 hospital administrators, professional societies or others; or unfavorable outcomes arising out of 8 medical professional liability.
-The board shall initiate an investigation if it receives notice that three 9 or more judgments, or any combination of judgments and settlements resulting in five or more 10 unfavorable outcomes arising from medical professional liability have been rendered or made 11 against the physician or podiatrist within a five-year period.
-The board may not consider any 12 judgments or settlements as conclusive evidence of professional incompetence or conclusive lack 13 of qualification to practice.
+5 The board may initiate investigations as to professional incompetence or other reasons 6 for which a licensed physician or podiatrist may be adjudged ungualified based upon criminal 7 convictions; complaints by citizens, pharmacists, physicians, podiatrists, peer review committees, 8 hospital administrators, professional societies, or others; or unfavorable outcomes arising out of 9 medical professional liability.
+The board shall initiate an investigation if it receives notice that three 10 or more judgments, or any combination of judgments and settlements resulting in five or more 11 unfavorable outcomes arising from medical professional liability, have been rendered or made 12 against the physician or podiatrist within a five-year period.
+The board may not consider any 13 judgments or settlements as conclusive evidence of professional incompetence or conclusive lack 14 of qualification to practice.

 (b) Upon request of the board, any medical peer review committee in this state shall report any information that may relate to the practice or performance of any physician or podiatrist known to that medical peer review committee.
-Copies of the requests for information from a medical peer

-17 review committee may be provided to the subject physician or podiatrist if, in the discretion of the 18 board, the provision of such copies will not jeopardize the board's investigation.
-In the event that 19 copies are provided, the subject physician or podiatrist is allowed 15 days to comment on the 20 requested information and such comments must be considered by the board.
+Copies of the requests for information from a medical peer review committee may be provided to the subject physician or podiatrist if, in the discretion of the board the provision of such copies will not jeopardize the board's investigation.
+In the event that If copies are provided, the subject physician or podiatrist is allowed 15 days to comment on the requested information and such the comments must shall be considered by the board.